 71. Tradicion (tradition)

-uno de los mitos más conocidos de la tradición indígena colombiana,
+Uno de los mitos más conocidos de la tradición indígena colombiana.

-one of the best known myths of the indigenous Colombian tradition,
+One of the best known myths of the indigenous Colombian tradition.

 Caption 13, Aprendiendo con Carlos - América precolombina - Mitos y leyendas Muiscas